-- The sales team needs a CRM and sales software, but a large portion of the team did not feel comfortable, secure, or well-equipped with the tools they had in place.
+- The sales team needs CRM and sales software, but many team members did not feel comfortable, secure, or well-equipped with the tools they had in place.
 Using or updating the CRM felt like a waste of time for some team members.

 - Without a system in place (or it not being used correctly), there was no way to keep track of deals.
 The likely result of this could be the loss of sales and opportunities.

 Before the process of removing friction in the buyer experience started, we formulated goals.
 Bio-Works wanted to: